 Students are eligible to enroll in the class they placed into once their course placement results have been officially placed on their transcripts.
 We recommend students take the Calculus Placement Exam as soon as possible to allow for plenty of time for the scores to be placed onto transcripts.

-5. ACCESS UCI Enrollment Policies
+5. UCI Division of Continuing Education-Concurrent Enrollment Policies